Kashish0924/Aruco_markers/README.md

 - Advanced marker filtering to reduce noise.
 - Integration with AR frameworks for augmented reality applications.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any queries or suggestions, please contact [your email or GitHub profile link].
+For any queries or suggestions, please contact https://github.com/Anushka019.